pascalwangt/PyTAMS/README.md

 Output files are written to a `.hdf5` output file.

-The main directory contains files for the analysis of the performance of TAMS and its results.
-(They are not essential for running TAMS.) such as a series of files which estimate the typical transition path from the spatial histogram of transition trajectories.
-A method to design a score function based on the estimated transition path.
+The main directory contains files for the analysis of the performance of TAMS and its results, (they are not essential for running TAMS) such as a series of files which estimate the typical transition path from the spatial histogram of transition trajectories and a method to design a score function based on the estimated transition path.
 The directory also includes dynamical system files for the Lorenz 1963 model and a 4-mode model of the double-gyre wind-driven ocean circulation.